DCAN-Labs/SwipesForScienceToolkit/docs/project_submission.md

 **Good first issues**:

-- Import data from json format and summarize in a digestable format
+- Import data from JSON format and summarize in a digestible format like CSV.
-- Report basic statistics on subjects and/or users
+- Report basic statistics on subjects and/or users.
-- Visualize swipe data
+- Visualize swipe data.

 **Skills**: